Our Essential Services

 Types of Health Insurance Plans

 There are more than 100 companies providing health insurance in Germany.
-If you’re wondering how much health insurance can be per month, the average cost varies considerably and depends on the health insurance coverage, and whether you’re using the state system or private insurance.
+If you’re wondering how much health insurance is per month, the average cost varies considerably and depends on the health insurance coverage and whether you’re using the state system or private insurance.

-The biggest public healthcare insurance providers in Germany are AOK, TK, and Barmer GEK, and the most anyone has to contribute to public health insurance is 683 EUR per month.
+The biggest public healthcare insurance providers in Germany are AOK, TK, and Barmer GEK.
+The most anyone has to contribute to public health insurance is 683 EUR (760 USD) per month.

 On the other hand, some of the best-known private health insurance companies are: